Doctor of Ministry (D.Min.)

 |Christian Spiritual Formation III 1|

 |Christian Spiritual Formation IV 1|

 This course is offered at the Apprentice Institute; registration for three credit hours at Azusa Pacific Seminary must be made before starting the course.
 In order to earn credit, students must be accepted into the APU Doctor of Ministry program before registering for any Apprentice Institute course.
 Upon satisfactorily completing all course requirements as set forth within the Doctor of Ministry program, the student will receive 3 units of credit in the spiritual formation emphasis in the Doctor of Ministry degree.

 Each course is structured to include several components that incorporate the theoretical, practical, and collegial aspects of the learning experience:

 - Preliminary reading.
 Assigned reading must be completed prior to the classroom experience, fulfilling a requirement of 1,800-2,000 pages of reading for a 3-unit course and 2,400-2,500 pages for a 4-unit course.
 The reading provides the theoretical basis for the analysis of practical situations in ministry.

-- Classroom experience (English program).
-Classroom experience is in concentrated sessions during two-week residency periods held each January and July.
+- Classroom experience (English, Spanish program).
+Classroom experience is in concentrated sessions during two-week residency periods held in the middle of the spring and summer terms.
 The residency periods involve significant interaction with a faculty instructor in a peer-learning, seminar format.
 The faculty instructor serves as a facilitator of discussion in a collegial atmosphere, using his or her academic and practical experience to bring in-depth analysis, critical thinking, integration, and application to the topic.